- Rapid Reference 🚀

 - Has the patient been chronically exposed to lithium in the past?
 Some patients have chronic partial diabetes insipidus, which they compensate for at home by drinking lots of water.
 If they are intubated, they will lose this compensation and become hypernatremic.

-- May occasionally help establish a diagnosis of diabetes insipidus
+- (1) Urine osmolality may occasionally help establish a diagnosis of diabetes insipidus:

 - Failure to concentrate urine indicates diabetes insipidus (e.g., urine osmolality <300 mOsm, or urine specific gravity <1.010).